SArifB/Bahr-C-compiler/README.md

 - Parser needs a lot of work but can handle function definition, declaration and calling also string literals and integers.
 - Codegen also needs a lot of work but can output a "hello world" example.
 - Arena is an arena allocator that I borrowed from Tsoding's [arena](https://github.com/tsoding/arena).
 I've made extensive configurations to it.
 - Hashmap uses a C translated version of FxHash's hashing algorithm, used in Rust's compiler.
 I've also made my own hashmap implementation by storing type-erased values in it.
+I have configured it so I can choose between the open addressing and linked list implemention.

 The project lacks processing and creating of types like structs, enums and unions and arrays.